-Safety notices released the are by certification agencies and are also published on the relevant websites.
-You should therefore visit the safety pages of the certification agencies on a regular basis and keep up-to-date with new safety notices which cover any products relating paragliding (refer to Appendix for addresses).
+Safety notices are released by the certification agencies and are also published on the relevant websites.
+You should therefore visit the safety pages of the certification agencies on a regular basis and keep up-to-date with new safety notices which cover any products relating to paragliding (refer to Appendix for addresses).